 2018 – ongoing

 UV print on acrylic

-Like the sculptural process itself, the representational intentions and signifiers of a flag, the aspirations of the entity it is representing (a political movement, a demand, a country, a people), its network, become increasingly illusive and complex the further one delves; the supposedly singular message breaking down and splitting off as one moves closer.
+Like the sculptural process itself, the representational intentions and signifiers of a flag and the aspirations of the entity it is representing (a political movement, a demand, a country, a people) become increasingly illusive and complex the deeper one delves; the supposedly singular message breaking down and splitting off as one strives towards its essence.